OCA/currency/currency_rate_update/README.rst

 To configure the module:

-1. Go to *Invoicing > Configuration > Rate Auto-download*
+#.
+Go to *Invoicing > Configuration > Rate Auto-download*.
-2. Create one or several services to download rates from the Internet.
+#.
+Create one or several services to download rates from the Internet.
-3. Go to the page *Invoicing > Configuration > Settings*
+#.
+Go to the page *Invoicing > Configuration > Settings*.
-4. In the section *Multi Currencies*, make sure that the option *Automatic Currency Rates Download* is enabled.
+#.
+In the section *Multi Currencies*, make sure that the option *Automatic Currency Rates Download* is enabled.
-5. Switch to developper mode,
+#.
+Switch to developper mode,
-6. In the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
+#.
+In the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
-7. If you want to run it immediately, use the button *Run Manually*.
+#.
+If you want to run it immediately, use the button *Run Manually*.

 This module is compatible with OCA module 'currency_rate_inverted' also found in OCA/currency repository, that allows to maintain exchange rates in inverted format, helping to resolve rounding issues.